vinitha910/smpl/README.md

 ## Before you begin

-Install ROS Indigo by following the instructions at www.ros.org and follow the tutorials to create a catkin workspace to build sbpl_manipulation within.
+Install ROS Indigo by following the instructions at www.ros.org and follow the tutorials to create a catkin workspace to build smpl within.

 ## Installation

 ### Install SBPL from Source

-sbpl_manipulation requires the latest sbpl to be installed.
-Because of catkin's preference for packages in your current catkin workspace or parent catkin workspaces, you may need to remove any binary packages that provide sbpl, such as ros-_distro_-sbpl, to avoid catkin attempting to build against it.
+SMPL requires the latest SBPL to be installed.
+Because catkin prefers to find packages in your current and parent workspaces, you may need to remove any binary packages that provide SBPL, e.g. ros-_distro_-sbpl, to prevent catkin from giving it higher priority.

 	git clone https://github.com/sbpl/sbpl
 	cd sbpl && mkdir build && cd build && cmake .. && make && sudo make install